thiagokokada/nix-alien/README.md

 ### Usage without installing

-You can run the scripts from this repo directly without clonning or installing them, assuming you're using [a resonable up-to-date nix and enabled experimental Flakes support](https://nixos.wiki/wiki/Flakes#Enable_flakes).
+You can run the scripts from this repo directly without cloning or installing them, assuming you're using [a resonable up-to-date nix and enabled experimental Flakes support](https://nixos.wiki/wiki/Flakes#Enable_flakes).